dbc2201/SectionIInheritance/src/inheritance/README.md

 we can download the actual source code, we can observe the source code, we can modify the source code as well.

+- re-use : modifying the software that is already developed and tested.